veeresht/CommPy/README.rst

 ^^^^^^^^^^^^^
 If you use CommPy in a publication, presentation or a demo, I request you to please cite CommPy as follows:

-Veeresh Taranalli, "CommPy: Digital Communications in Python, version 0.3.0.
+Veeresh Taranalli, "CommPy: Digital Communication with Python, version 0.3.0.
 Available at https://github.com/veeresht/CommPy", 2015.

 I would also greatly appreciate your feedback if you have found CommPy useful.
 Just send me a mail: veeresht@gmail.com